anuj74654-arch/Student-Managing-Databases-Using-SQL/README.md

 # Student Managing-Databases
-➔To create the databases of certain Students and perform many operations of SQL for analyzing it.
+➔ To create the databases of certain Students and perform many operations of SQL for analyzing it.

 ➔ Like regarding their interest, hobbies I have created the database  including with some information.